schoeffm/blog/content/posts/testing-web-components.md

 As before, using the `fixture`-method from [openwc][openwc-testing] we render our `ParentComponent` - when that happens the component issues the network call and in order to wait for the result to arrive we have to make use of the `aTimeout` helper method.
 Since this has nothing to do with rendering- or the component-lifecycle itself there is no elegant way to wait for the network roundtrip as to just pause a couple of milliseconds.<br/>
 After that we can check the props of the embedded component if they received our remote data and thus if the plumbing done by `ParentComponent` worked.

+As always, you can find the complete code in [this repository][repo].

 [rollup]:http://rollupjs.org/